 In order to raise children’s aspirations and improve their life chances, we provide opportunities for children to broaden their horizons, challenge stereotypes and consider the vast range of possibilities open to them if they consistently embody our Trust values of Passion, Urgency, Positivity, Aspiration and Commitment.

-Success for All makes reading the cornerstone of the curriculum.
+Success for All (SFA) makes reading the cornerstone of the curriculum.
 For children to succeed in school, they must be reading at the national curriculum stage of learning by the end of each year group.
 They also need effective teachers, so SFA includes intensive professional development, ongoing coaching support, and data tools to give teachers feedback on how children are learning and where they need additional teaching or extra help.
 SFA involves the whole school community in implementing effective teaching that is based on the best research on what works.

 Success for All makes learning fun and engaging for children and helps teachers become knowledgeable, skilled instructional leaders.
 Our Westbridge Academy SFA programme will accelerate and challenge children’s reading and writing abilities.
 It initially lays strong foundations in both oracy and literacy with Nursery and Reception children and goes on to provide systematic teaching throughout the primary years.
 SFA provides a wide range of opportunities for children to explore and develop phonic knowledge and comprehension strategies; develop vocabulary and spelling; improve grammatical awareness; analyse whole texts; and develop writing in a range of genres, all whilst exposing children to a wide range of interesting, bright and diverse range of literature.